NextLaw really came through for me. I thought I was going to lose my license and get a hefty fine,... read more

 My team uses forensic analysis to determine whether your Charter rights were violated.
-If you have been charged with DUI / Impaired, I’ll text you secure, anonymous and free info that can change everything
+If you have been charged with DUI, book a free call that can change everything

 There are three core DUI, or drinking and driving laws that the Police can charge you with.

 These three charges are criminal charges and are defined under the Criminal Code of Canada.